How to Trademark a Word: Everything You Need to KnowTrademark Law ResourcesHow To Register A Trademark

 When you trademark a word, your competitors can't use that word to identify their products.
 A trademark:

-Registering a trademark with the USPTO lets you take legal action against companies who unjustly use the mark.
+A trademark registration with the USPTO lets you take legal action against companies who unjustly use the mark.
 This application process helps with trademark protection.
 You can sue for damages, attorney fees, and court costs if someone illegally uses your trademark.
 This illegal use is a trademark infringement.

-When you trademark a word, you don't protect it from everyday speech use or use in informational material.
+When you trademark a word, you don't protect it from use in everyday speech use or informational material.
 A trademark also doesn't stop industries that don't compete with your business from using the word.
 By having a federal trademark registration with the government you obtain national trademark protection rather than a state law protection.

-How to Create a Strong Trademark for a Word
+How Do You Create a Strong Trademark for a Word?

 You need to have a strong word for your trademark.
 Made-up words and words that aren't directly related to your product are the strongest words to trademark.
 Consider some word types when creating your trademark:

-Invented words: Made-up words are strong trademarks.
-You can't use these words in any context other than with your brand.
-For example, Adidas has no meaning other than the company the word names.
+- Invented words: You can't use these words in any context other than with your brand.
+For example, Adidas has no meaning other than the name of the company.

-Arbitrary words: Arbitrary words are words that exist but aren't related to your product.
-An example of an arbitrary word trademark is bumble bee for Bumble Bee Seafood.
-Arbitrary words are strong trademarks.
+- Arbitrary words: Arbitrary words are words that exist but aren't related to your product.
+An example of an arbitrary word trademark is bumblebee for Bumble Bee Seafood.

-Descriptive words: Descriptive words describe how you use a product.
+- Descriptive words: Descriptive words describe how you use a product.
 Descriptive words are difficult to trademark.
-An example of a descriptive word is Red Delicious for a type of red apple.
+An example of a descriptive word is Red Delicious for a type of apple.

-How to Protect a Trademark for a Word
+How Do You Protect a Trademark for a Word?

 You should enforce proper capitalization and use of the registered trademark symbol wherever your trademarked word appears.
 If you don't enforce proper use of your trademark, the word could become a generic name for the product.
 If a word becomes generic, you can lose the word's trademark.